 To return to the SAP Fiori Launchpad screen, choose Home.

-Check an Account in the Financial Statement Version (Optional)
+Check an Account in the Financial Statement Version (Optional) This section not valid

 Business Example

-Check if your new account 71000### is already assigned to the financial statement version US###.
+Check if your new account 710### is already assigned to the financial statement version G###.

 In this exercise, when the values include ###, replace ### with the number your instructor assigned to you.

-1. The new account should be included in the financial statement version US###.
+1. The new account should be included in the financial statement version G###.
 Check the financial statement subfolder 3180000 other operating expenses.
 You will find this subfolder under 3000000 Profit and loss statement → 3100000 Annual net income/ net loss → 3200000 operating income.

-Check an Account in the Financial Statement Version (Optional)
+Check an Account in the Financial Statement Version (Optional) This section not valid

 Business Example

-Check if your new account 71000### is already assigned to the financial statement version US###.
+Check if your new account 710### is already assigned to the financial statement version G###.

 In this exercise, when the values include ###, replace ### with the number your instructor assigned to you.

-The new account should be included in the financial statement version US###.
+The new account should be included in the financial statement version G###.
 Check the financial statement subfolder 3180000 other operating expenses.
 You will find this subfolder under 3000000 Profit and loss statement → 3100000 Annual net income/ net loss → 3200000 operating income.

-Go to the SAP Fiori Launchpad and choose the Maintain Financial Statement Version
+Go to the SAP Fiori Launchpad and choose the Display Financial Statement

 tile in the Launchpad.

-To mark the complete line, click the empty field to the left of Financial Statement Version US###.
+To mark the complete line, click the empty field to the left of Financial Statement Version US00.

 Choose Financial Statement Items.